Brian Dooreck MD

 Chronic constipation

-You might read the list above and think to yourself, "I have hemorrhoids, but none of these apply to me."
-Well, sometimes the simple natural anatomy of our unique bodies can work against us.
+You might read the list above and think, "I have hemorrhoids, but none apply to me."
+Well, sometimes, the simple natural anatomy of our unique bodies can work against us.
 Although not as common a reason, studies have found that individuals with tighter than average smooth muscles in their anal canal are at a greater risk for developing hemorrhoids.

 To prevent hemorrhoids, avoid excessive straining and sitting on the toilet for extended periods of time.